PANDA CORNER

 • Redness or inflammation

-• Fine lines more visible
+• Fine lines are more visible

 • Cracking or peeling